tabler:menu-2

 Debt Relief in Michigan

 Michigan's economy has diversified significantly beyond its automotive roots, but many residents still feel the financial aftereffects of decades of economic transition.
-The average Michigan resident carries approximately $6,603 in credit card debt.
+The average Michigan resident carries $6,603 in credit card debt per consumer — almost exactly at the national average of $6,580.
 While Michigan's cost of living is below the national average, the state's wages in many sectors haven't kept pace with rising healthcare costs, insurance premiums (Michigan historically has the highest auto insurance rates in the country), and everyday expenses.
 The result is a growing number of Michigan families turning to credit cards to cover gaps in their monthly budgets.

 If you're a Michigan resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.